tomgriesler/openmrf_documentation/docs/quickstart.md

 # :rocket: Quickstart Guide

-The following steps briefly outline how to set up OpenMRF, compile a basic sequence, and reconstruct parametric maps from the acquired data .
+The following steps briefly outline how to set up OpenMRF, compile a basic sequence, and reconstruct parametric maps from the acquired data.

 ## 1. Fork and clone the repository.
 Go to <https://github.com/HarmonizedMRI/OpenMRF> and fork the repository.
 Then, open a terminal, navigate to the location where you want your code to live, and run